Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Do You Need Alignment After Springs Replacement?

-Definitely, alignment is a must after any suspension upgrade, especially when lowering your car.
+Alignment is necessary after any suspension upgrade, especially when lowering your car.
 Changing shocks and springs without alignment will have a negative impact on steering and tire wear.

 I suggest driving your car until the new units settle before aligning.
 If you’re not satisfied with the ride quality, you may decide to put back your factory springs.
-Remember that a lowered car with bigger wheels never rides as smooth.
+Remember that a lowered Model 3 with bigger wheels won’t ride as smooth.

 How Long Does It Take for Lowering Springs to Settle?

 It depends on how much you drive.
 It usually takes a week or two for your car to drop.
-But if you only do 50 miles a week, it may take a month for springs to settle all the way.
+But if you only do 50 miles a week, springs may take a month to settle.

 What’s the Lowering Springs Installation Cost?